MarwahHatamleh/APIs_BackEnd/README.md

 but on likes i decided to put also on conflict via insert table as make sure the post_id and user_id not dublicated on table but here in general the user can put on his/her post like so i did not prevent that

-i decided to not put partitions on comments or another tables for now to make it simple
+i decided not to put partitions on comments or another tables for now to make it simple

-as "Don't Partition Untill you have scaling problem "
+as "Don't Partition Untill you have a scaling problem "

-so decided to design for partitions as comments,follows,likes will be on created_at (time) to make filtering so easy on them and decided on time as thats will be so effecient and need to take into consideration to search on last 3 months that user commented OR deleted the Old data so i am sure the partitions based on "created_at" time  will good and achieve the goal
+so decided to design for partitions as comments, follows,likes will be on created_at (time) to make filtering so easy on them and decided on time as thats will be so efficient and need to take into consideration to search on the last 3 months that user commented OR deleted the Old data so i am sure the partitions based on "created_at" time  will be good and achieve the goal

 APIs-Collection : [FindlyJob.postman_collection.json](https://github.com/user-attachments/files/23144342/FindlyJob.postman_collection.json)